 Compostion & Functions

 There are over 200 CTSAMM personnel from 16 different countries.
-Some are based at the Headquarters in Juba (CTSAMM HQ) and others in the 12 Monitoring and Verification Teams (MVTs) in the most conflict-affected areas of South Sudan.
+Some are based at the Headquarters in Juba (CTSAMM HQ) and others in the 16 Monitoring and Verification Teams (MVTs) in the most conflict-affected areas of South Sudan.

-The monitors, many of whom are former military officers, are skilled in investigation techniques and have received training in the implementation of the PCTSA, as well as international humanitarian and human rights law.
+The monitors, the majority of whom are former military officers, are skilled in investigation techniques and have received training in the implementation of the PCTSA, as well as international humanitarian and human rights law.
 They are especially sensitive to issues of gender-based violence and child soldier recruitment, among other aspects of civilian protection.